 Why Track Anchor Links With Google Analytics?

-If you want to identify how your visitors interact with your site and what content they view during their visit, you’ll need to track anchor links with Google Analytics.
+If you want to see how people interact with your site and what content they view, you’ll need to track anchor links with Google Analytics.

-Because the basic Google Analytics setup doesn’t allow you track anchor links, you’ll need to use a plugin like MonsterInsights to enable it.
-With MonsterInsights, enabling anchor links tracking is super easy.
-All you need to do is select a checkbox in the Settings page.
+Because the basic Google Analytics setup doesn’t allow you to track anchor links, you’ll need to use a plugin like MonsterInsights to enable it.
+With MonsterInsights, enabling anchor link tracking is super easy.

-Once the tracking is enabled, Google Analytics will start tracking the clicks on your menus as page views.
+Once the tracking is enabled, Google Analytics will start tracking your menus’ clicks as page views.

 Let’s take a step by step look at tracking anchor links in Google Analytics.

-The first thing you need to do is install and activate the MonsterInsights plugin on your site.
-After the activation, you’ll need to connect Google Analytics with MonsterInsights.
+The first thing you need to do is install and activate the MonsterInsights on your site.
+It’s the best Google Analytics plugin for WordPress.